 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Shoemaker tend to value Support, Independence, and Relationships.
+Compared to most people, those working as a Shoemaker tend to value Support, Achievement, and Relationships.

 Most importantly, Shoemakers moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Second, Shoemakers somewhat value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Second, Shoemakers somewhat value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Lastly, Shoemakers somewhat value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.